Categories

 While less convenient for regular transactions, the heightened security features, including private key control and offline storage, make them an ideal choice for those who consider security important.

-Factors to Consider When Choosing a Crypto Wallet:
+Factors to Consider for Beginners When Choosing a Crypto Wallet:

 Ease of Use: Consider the ease of use when selecting a wallet type.
 Hot wallets, with their online accessibility, offer a more user-friendly experience, making them suitable for beginners.